Programmingmonth/Shell/README.md

 # Shell
-This project is for a shell :)
+This shell for programming month.